 Not every PA online casino will offer craps.
 Plus, those that do may offer different odds bets.

 Most experts judge the quality of a craps game by the size of the Odds bets.
-For players in the know, it’s the bigger, the better when it comes to this house-edge-free bet that remains among the best you’ll find in any casino, online or off.
+For players in the know, it’s the bigger, the better when it comes to this house-edge-bonus bet that remains among the best you’ll find in any casino, online or off.

 When Pennsylvania online casinos launch on July 15, look for Craps games with maximum odds anywhere from two-times to six-times.
 Of course, you’ll get the most bang for your buck gravitating towards the latter.

 Craps is a game where one or more players bet on the outcome of a roll of a pair of dice.